Netruitus/lc-k8/README.md

 ## Disclaimer

 This modpack is not officially vetted for stability, and support for stability issues is not provided.
 Use at your own discretion and understanding.

+I'm well aware that the IntroTweaks mod is deprecated, but it will be left as a part of the modpack until an alternative will be created.